 James C. O'Brien

-Mr. O’Brien is also a member of the Management Committee of Albright Capital Management, an affiliated investment advisory firm focused on emerging markets.
+A founder of the firm, he has worked extensively on issues affecting consumer goods, health, entertainment, environment and media (including free speech), information technology, telecommunications, and finance sectors.
+Mr. O’Brien is also a member of the management and investment committees of Albright Capital Management, an affilliated investment advisory firm focused on emerging markets.

 Mr. O’Brien earned a B.A. from Macalester College in St. Paul, Minnesota, a Master’s degree from the University of Pittsburgh, and a J.D. from Yale Law School.